Setting the right goals is the key to a successful trade show campaign. The question is: How do you know whether the goals you set are the right ones?

 We know this is a lot to take in, so while we think putting together a S.M.A.R.T. framework for your next campaign is important, don’t freak out if your campaign doesn’t hit every letter in the acronym your first time out.

 Why?
 Because the more you use the S.M.A.R.T. framework, the more data you’re going to get over time to inform your campaigns and booth designs.
 That’s going to make following the S.M.A.R.T. framework easier over time.
+(And don't forget to set both Sales and Marketing goals)

 You can learn more about designing a cool exhibit that drives results for your brand with our free resource.
 Download The Ultimate Guide to Designing a Trade Show Booth today!